|

 Jane

-Kelly was a professional journalist with the Daily Mail
+Kelly was a journalist with the Daily Mail for fifteen

-for fifteen years and became the main feature writer, well
+years and became the main feature writer, well known for her

-was dismissed from her job after her painting of Myra Hindley
+from her job after her painting of Myra Hindley If We Could

-If We Could Undo Psychosis 2 (see above) was exhibited
+Undo Psychosis 2 (see above) was exhibited in The Stuckists

-in The Stuckists Punk Victorian show at the Walker
+Punk Victorian show at the Walker Gallery, Liverpool in

 in numerous shows with the Stuckists and is founder of the